 Acute heart failure vs chronic heart failure

-Acute heart failure has a sudden onset in having difficulty pumping blood around the body, and symptoms can appear without warning.
+Acute heart failure has a sudden onset and symptoms can appear without warning.

 Symptoms of acute heart failure

 Symptoms of acute heart failure can appear very quickly.
 It can be indicated by the appearance of new symptoms, or by an existing heart condition suddenly becoming worse.

 - Shortness of breath while moving or lying flat, also known as dyspnea

 - A cough that may be worse at night or when lying down

 - Swelling of feet, ankles, legs, abdomen or veins in the neck

 - Cool peripheries, such as hands and feet, due to reduced cardiac output

 - Veins in the neck protruding

 Swelling, also known as edema, is caused by fluid building up in different parts of the body because the heart is no longer able to pump efficiently.
 This is known as congestive heart failure.
 Depending on the location in the body of the fluid buildup or congestion, this can cause other symptoms.
 For example: